-The Administrator module allows administrators and system administrators to control what users and groups can view and interact with in a Dashboard App.
-Through permissions, admins can control how users see and interact with the data, by individual Dimensions and Models.
-They can also control what Dimension Members can be written to in a Dashboard App using Write Restrictions.
-These security measures grant admins with the flexibility to create a Dashboard App with several uses.
+The Administrator module allows system admins and application admins to control what users and groups can view and interact within a dashboard app.
+Through permissions, admins can control how users see and interact with the data, by individual dimensions and models.
+They can also control what dimension members can be written to in a dashboard app using write restrictions.
+These security measures grant admins the flexibility to create a dashboard app with several uses.

-If you are going to be working with Dimension and Models, please read the beginning of this section.
+If you are working with Dimension and Models, please read the beginning of this section.

 1. Go to the Permission section.